 The complete drum set is supplied in one cardboard box.
 It is supplied dismantled in its individual parts.
 We recommend that you first sort the individual parts that belong together as described below.

 Snare drum

-The snare drum is supplied assembled and is generally already tuned.
+The snare drum is delivered fully assembled.
+The drum heads are already fitted.

 Bass drum